 - Gaslamp Quarter

 Insider tip: Check out the happy hour, Monday–Friday, 3–6 PM, for $5 sips and discounted appetizers priced from $4 to $6.

 The nigiri and maki literally roll to your seat at this Convoy sushi destination, a spin-off of an LA-area chain with 300+ locations in Japan offering a modestly priced selection of fresh fish and cooked Japanese specialties covered in plastic domes and served via conveyor belt.
 The lofty, modern surrounds feature large booths, plus touch-screen ordering for dishes that don’t pass by in time.

 Must-order: Uni sushi, only available in select markets including San Diego

 Insider tip: The entire party must be present in order to be seated.

 Situated atop the La Plaza Center, this authentic coastal Italian serves up a menu inspired by a 1,600-mile road trip through Italy (think wood-fired pizzas topped with clams, spicy lamb sausage, sunchoke agnolotti and whole roasted branzino) amid views of La Jolla and the Pacific.

 - La Jolla

 Must-order: Halibut crudo

-Insider tip: Housemade sodas can be spiked with a spirit of your choice for an additional cost.
+Insider tip: Housemade sodas can be spiked with a spirit of your choice for an additional kick.